MicrosoftDocs/dynamics-365-intelligent-order-management/set-up-adobe-commerce-provider.md

 ### Create an order in Adobe Commerce

-Next, you need to create an order from the Adobe Commerce back office experience to submit to Intelligent Order Management.
+Next, you need to create an order in Adobe Commerce to submit to Intelligent Order Management.

 To create an order in Adobe Commerce, follow these steps.

 1. Sign in to the Adobe Commerce store account that you set up previously.
 1. Go to **Sales \> Orders** and select **Create New Order**.
-1. From the list of customers in the below page, double click the **Customer** you created in the above steps.
+1. From the list of customers, double-click the **Customer** you created in the steps above.
 1. Select **Add Products By SKU** or **Add Products**, enter the product that you set up in Intelligent Order Management, and then select **Enter**.
 1. Scroll down and select **Get shipping methods and rates**, and then select either **Table rate** or **Fixed Rate**.
 1. Select **Submit Order**.
 An order ID will be generated.